The 2024 Study of the U.S. Institutes (SUSIs) for Student Leaders from Europe

-The U.S. Embassy in Kosovo is pleased to announce a call for the applications for the summer 2024 Study of the U.S. Institutes (SUSI) for Student Leaders from Europe on Journalism and Media.
+The U.S. Embassy in Kosovo is pleased to announce a call for the applications for the summer 2024 Study of the U.S. Institutes (SUSIs) for Student Leaders from Europe on Journalism and Media.
 Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive academic (5 week) programs hosted by the U.S. universities whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
 The program will tentatively take place from June 25 to July 31, 2024.

 CANDIDATE DESCRIPTION AND QUALIFICATIONS

-The participants are expected to be highly motivated undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
-Applicants from Media and Journalism programs are preferred.
-However, strong applicants from all study programs including the sciences, social sciences, humanities, education, business, and other professional fields are eligible.
-Students from non-elite backgrounds, historically underserved groups, indigenous groups, disadvantaged groups, individuals with disabilities, members of the LGBTI community, and ethnic minority communities, both rural and urban areas, and with little or no prior experience in the United States or elsewhere outside their home country are strongly encouraged to apply.
+The participants are expected to be highly motivated first through third year undergraduate students from colleges, universities, and other institutions of higher education, who demonstrate leadership through academic work, community involvement, and extracurricular activities.
+Their fields of study will be varied and may include the sciences, social sciences, humanities, education, business, and other professional fields.
+Priority will be given to applicants from disadvantaged groups, individuals with disabilities, and women.

 Potential candidates for this program need to:

 - demonstrate English language proficiency (speaking, reading, writing, listening);

 - have an interest in the Institute topic;

 - be between 18 and 25 years of age;